cansik/ble-serial-bridge/README.md

 ### Driver

-Currently there is a Java driver to use the Serial interface and a [Python example](test/serial_test.py) script.
+Currently there is a Java driver and a [Python example](test/serial_test.py) script which encapsules the native serial interface.

 ```groovy
 repositories {